 You can buy a prepaid ticket at a number of stockists in the city centre.
 Alternatively, you can use a Student Leap Card (see below) or coins – but not notes – to buy a ticket on board.
 Keep in mind that you won’t be given any change.

 The fare is €6.60 or €5.29 if you’re paying with a Leap card.
-You can check routes and schedules here.
+View all routes and schedules.

 Luas, DART & train

 The Luas, Dublin’s tram network, operates its last service from the city centre stop outside the General Post Office stop at 00:47 on weekdays and Saturdays – and its last from St Stephen’s Green at 00:41.
 On Sunday nights those times are 23:47 and 23:41.

 Irish Rail’s DART (Dublin Area Rail Transit) train leaves Pearse Street station travelling north in the direction of Howth between 23:19 and 23:51.
 If you’re travelling south to Dun Laoghaire, the last trains leave around 23:30, depending on the day of the week.
 View all routes and schedules here.